Program Description

 Join the library and community partners for the third annual Maker Fest.
 This year's festival will celebrate space.
 Families can enjoy a wide range of crafts and activities that feature outer space, the stars, and maker technology.

-Collins Aerospace and the University of Iowa's Astronomy Lab and Observatory staff will provide fun, space-related crafts and information about the work they do in our community.
+Collins Aerospace and the University of Iowa's Astronomy Lab and Observatory staff will provide fun, space-related crafts and information about the work they do in the community.
+People can view an exhibit from the Collins Aerospace Museum in the Skywalk Gallery, exploring items the company worked on for the Mercury, Gemini, and Apollo missions.

-The Cedar Amateur Astronomer's will have their solar telescopes on the LivingLearning Roof (weather permitting) to look at solar activity as well as a cut away telescope to demonstrate how that technology works.
+The Cedar Amateur Astronomer's will have solar telescopes on the LivingLearning Roof, weather permitting, to look at solar activity, as well as a cut-away telescope to demonstrate how that technology works.
 They will also be showing NASA's "Artemis 1" documentary series throughout the event.

-Throughout the library, patrons can get first-hand experience with our maker tools, whether that is crafting a space themed button, creating a planet with a Doodle pen, or building a laser-cut wooden astronaut.
+Throughout the library, patrons will be able to get first-hand experience with the library’s maker tools, whether that is crafting a space themed button, creating a planet with a Doodle pen, or building a laser-cut wooden astronaut.

 Disclaimer(s)